zuckerco/CSS-intro-with-GitHub-2016/README.md

 ## Cloning a repo

-Find the button that says **Clone or download** (right side, below the fork button).
+Find the button that says “**Clone or download**” (right side, below the Fork button).
 Click it.

-Choose “Open in Desktop” and your copy of the repo will appear in your app.
+Choose “Open in Desktop,” and your copy of the repo will appear in your app.
 If you are asked to “Launch Application,” do so, even if it’s already open.

  ![How to clone](images/clone.png)